beancount/docs/docs/trading_with_beancount.md

     2014-05-25 price IBM   182.27 USD

 In order to keep Beancount simple and with few dependencies, the software does not automatically fetch these prices (you can check out LedgerHub for this purpose, or write your own script that will insert the latest prices in your input file if so desired… there are many libraries to fetch prices from the internet online).
 It only knows about market prices from all these price entries.
 Using these, it builds an in-memory historical database of prices over time and can query it to obtain the most current values.

-Instead of supporting different reporting modes with options, you can trigger the insertion of unrealized gains by enabling a plugin:

-    plugin "beancount.plugins.unrealized" "Unrealized"

-This will create a synthetic transaction at the date of the last of directives, that reflects the unrealized P/L. It books one side as Income and the other side as a change in Asset:

-    2014-05-25 U "Unrealized gain for 7 units of IBM (price:
-                  182.2700 USD as of 2014-05-25,
-                  average cost: 160.0000 USD)"
-      Assets:US:ETrade:IBM:Unrealized          155.89 USD
-      Income:US:ETrade:IBM:Unrealized         -155.89 USD

-Note that I used an option in this example to specify a sub-account to book the unrealized gains to.
-The unrealized P/L shows up on a separate line in the balance sheet and the parent account should show the market value on its balance (which includes that of its sub-accounts).

 ## Commissions<a id="commissions"></a>